 You can cancel your British Airways flight by phone (+1-866-399-0587), online, or through the travel agent you purchased your ticket from.
 Online cancellations can only be made for tickets purchased directly from British Airways (website, ticket counter, or call center).

 To cancel your British Airways flight online:

-A screenshot of the Manage My Booking option on British Airways’ website
+A screenshot of the Manage My Booking option for cancelling a British Airways flight online

 - Go to BritishAirways.com